 History of the Central African Republic

-The Central African Republic flag was adopted in 1958 and features 4 horizontal bands in the colors blue, white, green, and yellow.
-In the middle of these horizontal bands is a vertical red band and in the left-hand corner of the flag is a 5-pointed yellow star.
-The colors are very symbolic to the country and its history as they are used to signify the harmony between the Europeans and the Africans.
-The red, white, and blue represent France (Tricolor flag) and the red, yellow, and green are symbolic of the Pan-African colors.
-The red vertical band is what connects them both to show the harmony and unity.
+The Central African Republic flag was adopted in 1958 and is comprised of four equal-sized horizontal stripes in the colors blue, white, green, and yellow.
+In the middle of the flag, a vertical red stripe cuts through the four horizontal stripes from the top to the bottom of the flag.
+A yellow 5-pointed star is positioned in the left-hand corner of the flag.
+The colors used signify the harmony between the Europeans and the Africans.
+The red, white, and blue colors pay homage to the French tricolor flag, while the red, yellow, and green colors are the Pan-African colors.
+The red vertical stripe is the common color amongst both the Pan African and French colors and runs across the other four colors to symbolize the unity.
 The 5-pointed yellow star in the corner symbolizes independence.
-The red color is significant for the fight for independence and the bloodshed, the blue color symbolizes freedom, the white color symbolizes peace, and the yellow color symbolizes independence as well as the savannas within the country.
+The red color also signifies the fight for independence and the bloodshed, the blue color represents freedom, the white color signifies peace, and the yellow color stands for independence and the savannas within the country.
 The Central African Republic Flag was adopted on December 1st, 1958, when the country became the "Central African Republic."

-The Central African Republic is a landlocked country, located in Central Africa.
-It shares borders with Chad, Sudan, South Sudan, Democratic Republic of the Congo, Republic of the Congo and Cameroon.
-Its largest city and capital city is called "Bagui."
+The Central African Republic is a landlocked country located in Central Africa, to the north of the Democratic Republic of the Congo.
+Its largest and capital city is Bagui.
 In 1885, the French and Germans began to arrive in the country and in 1894, the French established a colony, the "Ubangi-Shari territory."
 During this period, the French flag was flown over the region.
 Following World War II, in 1946, the French African people began to rebel and to seek independence and in 1948, they voted to become an independent republic, yet remaining within the French territory.
 It wasn't until 1960 that the Central African Republic received full independence from the French and became an independent republic with the first President David Dacko.
 In 1966, Jean-Bedel Bokassa became President of the country and in 1976, the Central African Republic become a monarchy (Central African Empire) which led to disastrous consequences.
 In 1979, following Bokassa's overthrow, the Central African Monarchy, once again, became a republic.

-The Central African Republic is still considered to be a very poor country, yet it is home to many beautiful landmarks and scenery that do attract tourists.
-The capital city, Bagui is located on the Ubagi River and is the home of many attractions that include central market (renowned for malachite necklaces), Boganda museum, the cathedral, and the Saint Paul mission.
-The Central African Republic mainly consists of savannas and is home to the most lowland gorillas and forest elephants.
-It is also home to the "Boali Falls" (one of its most popular landmarks), the "Dzanga-Ndoki National Park," where the biggest forest in the country resides as well as the largest population of gorillas, and the "Kaga-Kpoungouvou caves," which are famous for housing many slaves during their escape.
+The Central African Republic is a very poor country, however, it is home to many beautiful landmarks and scenery that attracts tourists.
+The capital city, Bagui is located on the Ubagi River and is home to many attractions including the central market (renowned for malachite necklaces), Boganda museum, the cathedral, and the Saint Paul mission.
+The landscape of the Central African Republic consists mainly of savannas.
+The country is home to the most lowland gorillas and forest elephants in the world.
+Other natural attractions in the country include "Boali Falls," the "Dzanga-Ndoki National Park," where the biggest forest in the country resides as well as the largest population of gorillas, and the "Kaga-Kpoungouvou caves," which are famous for providing housing and refuge for slaves during their escape before slavery was abolished.

 Central African Republic National Anthem